 - People living in social housing are 20% less likely to have the digital skills they need, than people who rent privately.

-But there are a range of different approaches that can make a big difference to this statistic, and support wider and more equal digital access and skills for all tenants.
+But there are a range of different approaches that can make a big difference to these statistics, and support wider and more equal digital access and skills for all tenants.

 These digital champions will be in roles that support people who are facing multiple disadvantages.
 They will make sure that digital is a tool to overcome some of these disadvantages, rather than something that increases inequalities.

 “Digital Participation is important in every sector but especially in Housing.
 We frequently engage with tenants, residents and the wider community not just on issues around bricks and mortars but also welfare, community inclusion, education and culture.
-Associations have become real community anchor organisations and are perfect to drive digital transformation.
-Wither it’s supporting a tenant to get online to pay their rent or report repairs, encouraging people connect to friends and family via social media or just talking about your favourite Netflix show, these opportunities need to be embraced.
-We need to take time to embed basic digital skills so that our tenants can get the most out of services”
+Whether it’s supporting a tenant to get online to pay their rent or report repairs, encouraging people connect to friends and family via social media or just talking about your favourite Netflix show, these opportunities need to be embraced.”

 Rory Brown.
 Govan Housing Association

-If you are interested in finding out more and registering an interest in taking part please get in touch with us using the form below, tweeting @digiscot or by emailing firstname.lastname@example.org..
+If you’re interested in our project or have useful resources to share then get in touch with us by tweeting @digiscot or by emailing firstname.lastname@example.org.